 Small business SEO is designed for businesses with smaller amounts of content.
 Some elements include:

-- You have a small business or organization
+- You have a small business or local organization

 - Your website has less than a thousand pages